biosaxs-dev/molass-develop/_sources/chapters/intro.md

 ## Acknowledging GitHub Copilot

 As we wrote this book, we realized the importance of fully utilizing `GitHub Copilot`[^1], the AI programming assistant.
 Specifically, we don't need to describe in detail what GitHub Copilot can do.
-Instead, by assuming its assistance, it may be more effective or sufficient to focus on what to ask and leave the descriptive work[^2] to GitHub Copilot, which can handle certain (potentially tedious) tasks more efficiently.[^3]
+Instead, by assuming its assistance, it may be more effective or sufficient to focus on what to ask and leave the descriptive work[^2] to `GitHub Copilot`, which can handle certain (potentially tedious) tasks more efficiently.[^3]

 This section serves as a general assertion and will not be repeated verbosely throughout the book, except in cases where its significance needs to be emphasized.